 While residential Internet connections offer attractive download speeds, what you may notice is that the upload speeds are much slower.
 For residential customers, who spend most of their time watching YouTube or Netflix, that’s no problem.
 For businesses it’s a very different matter, as there are several ways that this can seriously affect your operations.
 Here are two common scenarios:

-Businesses are adopting cloud computing services at a very fast rate, for good reason.
+Businesses have enthusiastically adopted cloud computing services, for good reason.
 When used properly, they can help your business scale, control costs, and work more efficiently.
 However, cloud applications require strong two-way connectivity.
 No matter if you’re using enterprise resource planning (ERP), customer relations management (CRM), cybersecurity applications, or others, ensuring the quality of service (QoS) of your cloud applications requires proper Internet bandwidth, in both upstream and downstream directions.

 To keep data safe, it’s crucial that businesses regularly back it up to an off-site location, but slow upload speeds can hinder disaster recovery or business continuity services by delaying those processes.
 In terms of disaster recovery, slow uploads aren’t just a nuisance, they could contribute to substantive financial and reputational damage.